tollmanz/tollmanz.com-old/_posts/2015-01-27-wp-kses-performance.markdown

 ### Results

 Unsurprisingly, the results of the tests show that the `wp_kses` functions are indeed slower than the comparison functions as seen in Table 1, which displays the mean performance for each function for each content length and environment.
 Where things get interesting is when we start to look at the size of the differences.
 Figures 1, 2, and 3 demonstrate the mean function performance for the difference content lengths.
-One can see that as the tests move from long to short content, the performance times begin to between `wp-kses` and the comparison functions.
+One can see that as the tests move from long to short content, the performance times begin to converge between `wp-kses` and the comparison functions.
 This is a common sense finding in that it's reasonable to think that less content means less work and more performant process.

-**Long content**
+<h4 class="table-header">Long content</h4>

 |      | wp_kses | wp_kses_p | esc_html | esc_attr |
 | ---- | ------- | --------- | -------- | -------- |